Salutary Minority Tokenholder Protection Framework

 When an acquirer seeks to gain control over a Salutary partner, they must publicly declare their intent by selecting one of three operational frameworks.
 By proceeding with acquisition, the acquirer accepts binding obligations to Salutary that ensure orderly and fair business transitions for all tokenholders.
 If the acquirer fails to comply, Salutary will block the acquisition or enforce the acquirer's commitments.

 The acquirer remains bound by these governance obligations for 6 months post-acquisition.
 The partner cannot cancel Salutary partnership during this time to ensure transparency and enforceability of these covenants.
-Salutary will continue to provide accounting and financial transparency as it does for all its partners.
+Salutary will continue to provide auditing services as it does for all partners.

 Terms: